Sobro Smart Coffee Table for $999

-Ending today, Macy's offers the Sobro Smart Coffee Table in several colors (White/Black pictured) for $999 plus $65 for shipping.
-That's $235 under last week's mention and the best price we could find by $235.
+Macy's offers the Sobro Smart Coffee Table in several colors (White/Black pictured) for $999 plus $65 for scheduled white glove delivery.
+That's tied with our expired mention from yesterday and the lowest price we could find by $235.
 Buy Now

 - speakers and LED lighting